yt2sp/yt2sp/README.md

-# yt2sp - YouTube 2 Spotify
+# yt2sp - YouTube To Spotify

 This tool synchronizes your YouTube playlists to Spotify playlists, intelligently searching for artist & title based on the YouTube video's